Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 Parliament buildings flank the church like serious bodyguards for a very colorful celebrity.
 It's a vibe.

 Let's talk about the elephant in the square.
-St. Mark's Basilica has a roof that doesn't whisper - it shouts in color.
+St. Mark's Church (Crkva sv.
+Marka) has a roof that doesn't whisper - it shouts in color.
 Those vibrant tiles aren't just pretty; they're 19th-century political statements made of ceramic.

 The south side shows the medieval coat of arms of Croatia, Dalmatia and Slavonia.
 The north side features the emblem of Zagreb.
 It's like the church is wearing its resume on its roof.

-The tiles were added in 1880, but they depict symbols dating back to the 14th century.
+The tiles were laid in 1882 during the reconstruction following the 1880 earthquake, depicting symbols dating back to the 14th century.
 It was part of a massive Croatian national revival movement.
 They were basically saying, "Hey, Austria-Hungary, we remember who we are."

 Here's something most guidebooks don't mention.
 The church sits on the site of an earlier Romanesque church from the 13th century.
-When they rebuilt in Gothic style, they kept the Romanesque windows on the south wall as a "hey, we were here first" reminder.
+When they rebuilt in Gothic style, they retained the 13th-century Romanesque ground plan and tower base, though the iconic southern window is actually a later Gothic addition.

 The Gothic portal deserves its own fan club.
-Carved in the 14th century, it features fifteen figures in niches.
-They include Christ, the Twelve Apostles and the two remaining spots are for St. Mark and the donor.
+Carved in the late 14th century, it features fifteen effigies in niches.
+They include the Virgin Mary with Child, Christ, St. Mark and the Twelve Apostles.

-According to a 1911 conservation report buried in the Croatian State Archives, the roof tiles are made from glazed ceramic from the Zsolnay factory in Hungary.
+According to archival records and recent research, the roof tiles were made from glazed ceramic from the Zsolnay factory in Hungary.
 That same factory produced the iconic pyrogranite ornaments on Budapest's Matthias Church.
 So there's a weird sibling rivalry happening on the rooftops of Central Europe.

 Obscure History Deep Dive: Ever heard the Grič Cannon fire at noon?
 It's not just a cute tourist moment.
 This tradition dates back to 1877.
 According to the Zagreb City Museum (whose archives we pester), it started as an alarm for bellringers at the Church of St. Mary to synchronize their clocks.
-The cannon, originally located at the Lotrščak Tower, was fired precisely at noon to signal the closing of the city gates in the Middle Ages (though that practice ended in the 19th century).
+The cannon, originally located at the Lotrščak Tower, was fired precisely at noon to signal noon for the city’s bell-ringers; the practice of closing city gates had actually ceased decades before the cannon was ever installed in 1877.
 The 1877 revival was partly romantic nostalgia, partly a practical time signal before radio.
 Every single day since (barring wars and the odd malfunction), it booms.
 Find a spot near the tower at 11:55 AM for the full, jump-scare experience.

 The Stone Gate: Zagreb's Miracle Survivor